celery/celery/CONTRIBUTING.rst

-below to ensure that your bug report contains enough information to successfully diagnose the issue, and if you're contributing code you should try to mimic the conventions you see surrounding the code you are working on, but in the end all patches will be cleaned up by the person merging the changes so don't worry too much.
+below to ensure that your bug report contains enough information to successfully diagnose the issue, and if you're contributing code you should try to mimic the conventions you see surrounding the code you're working on, but in the end all patches will be cleaned up by the person merging the changes so don't worry too much.

 .. contents::